 Aggregating and understanding the total impact of non-state and sub-national climate actions will be particularly critical in the five-year review cycles to evaluate implementation progress of the Paris Agreement.
 During each review cycle, Parties to the UNFCCC will be expected to communicate a nationally-determined contribution that reflects progress beyond prior pledges and the highest possible ambition.
-Part IV of the Paris Decision ("Enhanced action prior to 2020") "Encourages Parties to work closely with non-Party stakeholders to catalyse efforts to strengthen mitigation and adaptation action."80 Clear understanding of how much by way of emissions reductions non-state and sub-national actors within a country can contribute towards this "ratcheting up" of mitigation contribution is critical to help Parties estimate their highest ambition pledge.
+Part IV of the Paris Decision ("Enhanced action prior to 2020") "Encourages Parties to work closely with non-Party stakeholders to catalyse efforts to strengthen mitigation and adaptation action."
+Clear understanding of how much by way of emissions reductions non-state and sub-national actors within a country can contribute towards this "ratcheting up" of mitigation contribution is critical to help Parties estimate their highest ambition pledge.

-To facilitate coordination between Parties and non-Party stakeholders, the Paris Decision further specifies the designation of two "high-level champions" that will work to ensure "successful execution of existing efforts" and the "scaling-up and introduction of new or strengthened voluntary efforts, initiatives and coalitions."79 Part of these champions' role could be to encourage transparent progress reporting from initiatives and climate actions to allow for impact aggregation - a feature currently not available in NAZCA.
+To facilitate coordination between Parties and non-Party stakeholders, the Paris Decision further specifies the designation of two "high-level champions" that will work to ensure "successful execution of existing efforts" and the "scaling-up and introduction of new or strengthened voluntary efforts, initiatives and coalitions."
+Part of these champions' role could be to encourage transparent progress reporting from initiatives and climate actions to allow for impact aggregation - a feature currently not available in NAZCA.
 The champions could incentivize participating entities to voluntarily report and contribute data to a centralized platform, ideally NAZCA.
-Data collection and reporting mechanisms must be designed in userhttps://unfccc.int/resource/docs/2015/cop21/eng/l09r01.pdf.
-Last accessed: April 22, 2016.
+Data collection and reporting mechanisms must be designed in userfriendly formats so as to not discourage NAZCA members from submitting data and information on their implementation progress.
+The champions could work directly with NAZCA's core data providers to design easy-to-use formats and tools to ensure consistently-reported data that can then be easily analyzed by Parties or third-party analyzers.

-79 Lazarus, M., Chandler, C., & Erickson, P. (2013).
+Lazarus, M., Chandler, C., & Erickson, P. (2013).
 A core framework and scenario for deep GHG reductions at the city scale.
 Energy Policy, 57, 563-574.

-80 UNFCCC.
+&lt;sup>80 UNFCCC.
 (2016).
 CP21/Draft Decision of the Paris Agreement.
-Retrieved from:
+Retrieved from: https://unfccc.int/resource/docs/2015/cop21/eng/l09r01.pdf.
+Last accessed: April 22, 2016.